mickyginger/rails-conversations/README.md

 We start by ensuring the user is logged in.
 Since we are always going to need the current conversation regardless of what we are doing, we can use the `before_action` hook to pull that from the database.

 In the `index` method, we can pull out all of the messges from the conversation.
-Since all the messages will be on the page, we can assume the user has read all the unread messages that were sent to him, so we update the `read` attribute of any messages sent by the other user to be `true`.
+Since all the messages will be on the page, we can assume the user has read all the unread messages that were sent to her, so we update the `read` attribute of any messages sent by the other user to be `true`.
 After that, we craete a new message, ready for the user to add the content.

 The `create` method is standard, we save the message and redirect to the same page, so the user can see their new message has been added to the conversation.